|Scientific Name||Kochia scoparia (L.) Roth|

 Integrated Crop Management

-Early tillage in the spring gives good control of Kochia seedlings.
+Early tillage in spring usually provides good control of Kochia seedlings.
 Mowing or slashing the plants before flowering is effective in reducing seed production.

 Choose directly from Category